 In this article, we will look at all of these questions.
 Let’s determine what are the differences between dividend-paying companies and non dividend paying companies.
-Also, let’s which stocks may be a better fit for your personal portfolio and life goals.
+Also, let’s see which stocks may be a better fit for your personal portfolio and life goals.

 What Are Dividend-Paying Stocks?

 Dividend-paying stocks have been around almost since the inception of markets, in the late 1800s.
 Representing a portion of the profits made by a company, they are paid regularly to stockholders.
 The amount that is paid in dividends is expressed by the company as a percentage of its stock price.

 Some companies, such as Aberdeen Asian Income, Alliance Trust, Bankers, BioPharma Credit pay dividends as often as every quarter.
 Others only pay once or twice a year.
 Some examples of companies that pay bi-annual dividends include 3i Infrastructure, BB Healthcare, and Hansa Trust.
 Generally speaking, you can get a good idea of what type of dividend payments you can expect from a company by looking up their historical dividend payments.